GaelVaroquaux/website/content/science/2019_scientific_highlights.rst

    Statistics for brain signals

 Estimating covariances is central for functional brain connectivity and in many other applications.
-In `Rahim et al
+With Mehdi Rahim, in `Rahim et al
 <https://www.sciencedirect.com/science/article/abs/pii/S1361841518301014>`_
 we considered the case of a population of random processes with related covariances, as for instance when estimating functional